mavens-group/mavens-group.github.io/content/position/phd/index.md

 banner:
   image: group.webp
 ---
-## Join the MAVENs group at SRMIST for a PhD position in computational materials science.
+## Join the MAVENs group at SRMIST for a PhD position in Computational Condensed Matter Physics

 We're seeking motivated candidates to explore 2D materials using DFT and machine learning for green energy applications.
 Apply now and contribute to cutting-edge research.

 ### Research Topic:

 - First Principles and DFT-based study of 2D materials
+- Applications in green hydrogen production and caloric and qubit materials

 ### PhD Position Details